octaos/php-integration/index.md

 See <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.HostedService.PaymentForm.html" target="_blank">PaymentForm</a> class for for form methods and attributes.

 #### 4.3.2 ->getPaymentUrl()
 Get an url containing a link to the prepared payment.
+A preparedpayment is valid up to one hour after creation.
 To get a payment url you need to supply the customer ip address and language in the order request.

 ```php
 <?php